Adding JAX, Numba and Pytorch support for Ops#

-PyTensor is able to convert its graphs into JAX and Numba compiled functions.
-In order to do this, each Op in an PyTensor graph must have an equivalent JAX/Numba implementation function.
+PyTensor is able to convert its graphs into JAX, Numba and Pytorch compiled functions.
+In order to do this, each Op in an PyTensor graph must have an equivalent JAX/Numba/Pytorch implementation function.

-This tutorial will explain how JAX and Numba implementations are created for an Op.
-It will focus specifically on the JAX case, but the same mechanisms are used for Numba as well.
+This tutorial will explain how JAX, Numba and Pytorch implementations are created for an Op.

-Step 1: Identify the PyTensor Op you’d like to implement in JAX#
+Step 1: Identify the PyTensor Op you’d like to implement#

 For example, you want to extend support for CumsumOp: